 The government has asked suppliers to apply the Energy Bill Support Scheme to be applied as a credit to your energy account.
 As per our refund policy, if your account is in significant credit, you can ask for your balance to be refunded.

 Yes, you will still be eligible for the scheme.

 If you’d like to find out more about the Energy Bill Support Scheme, you can head to the government website.

-This article will outline the Energy Price Guarantee, a new measure announced by the Government on the 8th of September (and updated on the 17th of November) to provide further support for energy customers.
-This is in addition to the Energy Bill Support Scheme.
+This article will outline the Energy Price Guarantee, a measure announced by the Government on 8 September 2022 (and updated on 15 March 2023) to provide further support for energy customers.

 The Energy Price Guarantee (EPG) and Government Energy Price Guarantee (GEPG) are the same thing, you may have heard the name used interchangeably in the media or publications.